Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Mechanisms

-For the identification, I sort the locations where suffered market disruption due to damage to railway transportation networks.
-Regarding railway transport in Chiba prefecture, there were considerable losses of freight arrivals on the Noda line in Higashikatsushika county and Kururi line in Kimitsu county.\footnote{\setstretch{0.84}Both lines served several populated provincial towns and villages such as Noda town, Funabashi town, Chiyoda village, Kisarazu town, Makuta village, Obitsu village, and Kururi town (Chiba Prefecture 1924, pp. 52--53).
-As described in the ``Great Kant\=o Earthquake'' section, the other lines recovered relatively soon after the earthquake in Chiba prefecture (Ministry of Railways 1927).} In fact, the annual tonnages of freight arrivals on both lines dropped by more than half of those in previous years (Chiba Prefecture 1924, pp.~125--126).
-Since the main freight items were food, wood, and fuels, this suggests that the regional markets near both lines were more likely to have been disrupted than other areas and thus the alimentary deficiency might have occurred after the earthquake hit (Chiba Prefecture 1925c, pp.~138--145).
-While railway transport suffered physical damage, however, marine transport was not impacted by the earthquake.
-Indeed, Ch\=oshi port, a famous export port for the fish industry located at the western end of the prefecture, restarted to export goods to Tokyo soon after the earthquake (Chiba Prefecture 1924, pp.~150--151).\footnote{\setstretch{0.84}Moreover, marine transport was not a major transportation method in Chiba at that time.
-In fact, the annual tonnages handled in the marine transport was much smaller than freight by railway transport in Chiba (Chiba Prefecture 1924, pp.~150--151). }
+For the identification, I sort the locations which suffered market disruption due to damage to railway transportation networks.
+Regarding railway transport in Chiba prefecture, there were considerable losses of freight arrivals on the Noda line in Higashikatsushika county and Kururi line in Kimitsu county.\footnote{\setstretch{0.84}Both lines served several populated provincial towns and villages such as Noda town, Funabashi town, Chiyoda village, Kisarazu town, Makuta village, Obitsu village, and Kururi town; Chiba Prefecture, \textit{Chibaken [1923 edition, volume 1]}, pp. 52--53.
+As described in Subsection~\ref{sec:sec21}, the other lines recovered relatively soon after the earthquake in Chiba prefecture; Ministry of Railways, \textit{Kokuy\=utetsud\=oshinsaishi}.} In fact, the annual tonnages of freight arrivals on both lines dropped by more than half of those in previous years.\footnote{Chiba Prefecture, \textit{Chibaken [1923 edition, volume 1]}, pp.~125--126.} Since the main freight items were food, wood, and fuels, this suggests that the regional markets near both lines were more likely to have been disrupted than other areas and thus the alimentary deficiency might have occurred after the earthquake hit.\footnote{Chiba Prefecture, \textit{Chibaken [1923 edition, volume 5]}, pp.~138--145.} While railway transport suffered physical damage, however, marine transport was not impacted by the earthquake.
+Indeed, Ch\=oshi port, a famous export port for the fish industry located at the western end of the prefecture, restarted to export goods to Tokyo soon after the earthquake.\footnote{\setstretch{0.84} Chiba Prefecture, \textit{Chibaken [1923 edition, volume 1]}, pp.~150--151.}

 Exploiting these facts, I test the pathways by estimating the following regression: